maryu0/Bankist-app/README.md

    ```bash
    cd bankist
    ```
-3. Open the index.html file in your favorite browser to start using the Bankist UI.
+3. Open the index.html file in your desired browser to start using the Bankist UI.

 4. Use the following credentials: